Netanyahu says he is on brink of 'very big victory' in Israel election | Politics

 - Israel

-Israel's former premier Benjamin Netanyahu was poised for a dramatic return to power on Wednesday, claiming a "huge vote of confidence" from voters and declaring that his right-wing camp was on the cusp of a resounding election win.
+Israel's former Prime Minister Benjamin Netanyahu was set to return to power in one of the most right-wing coalitions in Israel's history, causing jitters among Palestinians and Arab neighbours who fear it could ratchet up tensions across the Middle East.
 With roughly 70% of votes counted, Netanyahu's conservative Likud and its likely religious and far-right allies were on pace to control a majority in parliament after Israel's fifth election in less than four years.

 "We are on the brink of a very big victory," a smiling Netanyahu told cheering supporters at his Likud party election headquarters, his voice hoarse from weeks of campaigning.
 Netanyahu's alliance with far-right firebrand Itamar Ben-Gvir, whose Religious Zionism bloc is on course to become the third-largest party, has alarmed Palestinians and drawn concern among some allies, including the United States.